top of page

 The other person believes they are interacting with a fully consenting, authentic individual.

-Meanwhile the people-pleaser may be quietly overwhelmed, resentful, or exhausted.
+Meanwhile the people-pleaser is quietly overwhelmed, resentful, or exhausted.

 Two people in a relationship.